owenosborn/music_rootfs/eyesy-os3.md

 # General

-Start with raspbian lite, the last version of Buster (https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip).
+Start with lite version of latest (bookworm).
 Boot it up so that the resize partition thing happens.
 Then shutdown and create another primary partition with ext4 (give about 5 GB to root, 3 GB to the new one) using gparted or whatever from another machine.

 It should ask to create new user. use music,music